EPISODE29

 Courtnie: Yes.
 Thank you.
 Thank you for having me.

-Courtnie: I moved from a small town in Tennessee of 3, 600 people to huge city, St. Louis.
-That's where I actually sat.
-I grew up, born in Tennessee, grew up in St. Louis.
-And so my dad was like, I'm not driving you down to your girlfriend.
-You gotta get on a flight.
+Courtnie: I moved from a small town in Tennessee of 3,600 people to a huge city, St. Louis.
+That's where I actually grew up.
+Born in Tennessee, grew up in St. Louis.
+And so my dad was like, I'm not driving you down to your grandmother's; you gotta get on a flight.
 So that's how it all started.
-It was like, if you want to see your family you better find a way to get there.
+It was like, if you want to see your family, you better find a way to get there.

-So I was on that first solo flight at 10, going to grandma's house, even connecting, going from St. Louis, connecting Nashville to then the Tri Cities Airport.
+So I was on that first solo flight at 10, going to grandma's house, even connecting, going from St. Louis, connecting in Nashville to then the Tri-Cities Airport.
 So it wasn't even a direct flight.
 He was like, you can do it.
 You got it.
 And from there, yeah.

 Steph: I know.
 I just think it would be so cute.
-Like a little back, a little and picture, maybe a little
+Like a little backpack, a little suitcase.

-That height.
-I was almost the same height at 10.
-So like you had this tall six foot yeah, skinny little twig, like who is, I probably looked older than 10, so they're like, oh, it's fine.
+Courtnie: At that height, I was almost the same height at 10.
+So you had this tall six-foot skinny little twig.
+I probably looked older than 10, so they're like, oh, it's fine.

-Steph: Yeah.
-Let her go off by herself.
-She'll be just fine. .
+Steph: Let her go off by herself.
+She'll be just fine.
 Yeah.
-So you've traveled a ton, but there is a difference between liking to travel and planning trip for others, as we all know, so how did you make this switch from your professional fundraiser that loves to travel, and then you became a travel advisor, how'd that come about?
+So you've traveled a ton, but there is a difference between liking to travel and planning trips for others, as we all know.
+So how did you make this switch from being a professional fundraiser who loves to travel, and then you became a travel advisor?
+How'd that come about?

-Courtnie: For, Those of you who don't know who I am, I always preface or I always [00:08:00] talk about my husband, not because he's important like me, but because he's the reason how I got into the travel industry.
+Courtnie: For those of you who don't know who I am, I always preface or I always [00:08:00] talk about my husband, not because he's important like me, but because he's the reason how I got into the travel industry.
 So I'm a college basketball coach's wife.
-And so for those of you that know the lifestyle, it's like military and like I've moved now eight times in 16 years.
+And for those of you that know the lifestyle, it's like military, and like I've moved now eight times in 16 years.

 So I leaped in.
 Yeah, that's all.

 Steph: That's amazing.
 So after a year, it sounds like it worked out for you.
-Cause now that was 2017, right?
+Because now that was 2017, right?

 Courtnie: 2017.
-And I went full time, quit my job, which people say, Courtnie, she quit like three times as you can bet.
-But June, 2018, I'll never forget a year and a half into my business.
+And I went full-time, quit my job, which people say, Courtnie, she quit like three times as you can bet.
+But June 2018, I'll never forget a year and a half into my business, I said, bye, sayonara.
+And yeah.

 Marketing